 The Law Journal sponsors a write-on competition following spring semester exams.
-Any full or part-time students that have completed the above course requirements may participate.
-Generally, the write-on competition requires each participant to submit a mini case note (a detailed analysis of a recent case) and can be written to either support or criticize the court's holding.
-A good case note is persuasive and well supported.
-The substance as well as form and citations are critical to the case note.
+Any full- or part-time students that have completed the above course requirements may participate.
+Generally, the write-on competition requires each participant to submit a mini case note (a detailed analysis of a recent case).
 Write-on competition participants will be given the research and information needed to complete the case note, outside research is strictly prohibited.
-Case notes must conform to the competition rules.
-Submissions are graded anonymously by at least two Law Journal members focusing on analysis, writing ability and technical skills, including Bluebook and grammar.
-In addition to the mini case note, the write-on competition includes a citation exercise.
-Generally, the exercise requires each participant to correct ten citations using the Bluebook.
+Submissions are graded anonymously by at least two Law Journal members focusing on analysis, writing ability, and technical skills, including Bluebook and grammar.
+In addition to the mini case note, the write-on competition includes a citation exercise requiring each participant to correct citations using the Bluebook.
 Participants will be notified during the summer and all memberships begin in the fall semester.